jarun/googler/README.md

 - Supports Google search keywords like `filetype:mime`, `site:somesite.com` etc.
 - Optionally open the first result directly in browser (as in *I'm Feeling Lucky*)
 - Non-stop searches: fire new searches at omniprompt without exiting
-- Manpage with examples, shell completion scripts for Bash, Zsh and Fish
+- Man page with examples, shell completion scripts for Bash, Zsh and Fish
 - Minimal dependencies

 # Installation